 WE THE WEEDS is a series of botanical arts projects by visual artist Kaitlin Pomerantz and botanist Zya S. Levy.
 WE THE WEEDS projects explore the relationship between humans and nature, and highlight the presence of the natural world within built space.
 WE THE WEEDS projects look specifically at the ways in which "vacant" urban spaces play host to complex and valuable ecosystems, often overlooked in urban planning and development.

-WE THE WEEDS has been hosted and supported by the Schuylkill Center for Environmental Education, the Center for Emerging Visual Artists, Asian Arts Initiative, Hidden City, Practice Space Gallery, Philadelphia Mural Arts Program, the Penn Center for Urban Research, and more.
-Various projects featured here, or see wetheweeds.tumblr.com for more.
+WE THE WEEDS has been hosted and supported by Cabin Time, the Women's Center for Creative Work (Los Angeles), the Schuylkill Center for Environmental Education, RAIR Philly, the Center for Emerging Visual Artists, Asian Arts Initiative, Hidden City, Practice Space Gallery, Philadelphia Mural Arts Program, the Penn Center for Urban Research, and more.

 WE THE WEEDS explored grief and temporality in nature during the CABIN TIME 8: EASTERN SIERRAS residency.